h1-Group-h1/physical-devices-code/README.md

-# physical-devices-code
-Code for the physical devices
+Code for the Arduino which is used to interface with the window actuator.